pyx-project/pyx/manual/graph.rst

    Density plots can be created by the density style.
 It is similar to a surface plot in 2d, but it does not use a mesh, but a bitmap representation instead.
-   Due to that difference, the file size is smaller and not color interpolation takes place.
+   Due to that difference, the file size is smaller and no color interpolation takes place.
 Furthermore the style can be used with equidistantly spaced data only (after conversion by the axis, so logarithmic raw data and such are possible using proper axes).
 Further arguments are identical to the